Primary school: Building design specifications

 Government accountants having read the advice then publish minimum guidelines on schools.
 These enable environmental modelling and establishing building costs.
 Future design plans are audited to ensure that these standards are met but not exceeded.
 Government ministries continue to press for the 'minimum' space and cost standards to be reduced.

 The UK government published this downwardly revised space formula for primary schools in 2014.
 It said the floor area should be 350 m2 + 4.1 m2/pupil place.
 The external finishes were to be downgraded to meet a build cost of £1113/m2.

 Governance and funding

-There are three main ways of funding a school: it can funded by the state through general taxation, it can be funded by a pressure group such as the mosque or the church, it can be funded by a charity or it can be funded by contributions from the parents or a combination of these methods.
-Day to day oversight of the school can through a board of governors, the pressure group, or the owner.
+There are several main ways of funding a school: by the state through general taxation, by a pressure group such as a mosque or church, by a charity, by contributions from parents, or by a combination of these methods.
+Day-to-day oversight of the school can through a board of governors, the pressure group, or the owner.

-The United Kingdom allowed elementary education to be delivered in church schools, whereas in France this was illegal as there is strict separation of church and state.
+The United Kingdom allows elementary education to be delivered in church schools, whereas in France this is illegal as there is strict separation of church and state.